The Bad Boss Departure

 Maybe your boss isn’t a bad boss, just terrible at communication, can be rude when they’re under pressure, micromanage you too much or are just plain bad at getting their point across.
 If you can’t talk to them about the matter privately, then it’s time to get HR involved or even a group of your colleagues.
 This way you will be able to sort out any matters at hand, however, if things don’t improve after an intervention, it might be best to look at finding another job.

-We would love to know your experiences and thoughts?
+We would love to know your experiences and thoughts.

-By Sonia McDonald – CEO of LeadershipHQ and McDonald Inc. Leadership Coach, Keynote Speaker, Entrepreneur, CEO and Author.
+By Sonia McDonald – CEO of LeadershipHQ and McDonald Inc. Leadership Coach, Keynote Speaker, Entrepreneur, CEO, and Author.

 Sonia McDonald is changing the face of leadership across the globe.
 She believes we should lead with kindness and courage, from the heart, and is known for her mantra ‘Just Lead’.
-She leads by example in all these areas and through her transformational coaching, leadership training programs and cultural transformation for organisations and encourages others to do the same.
+She leads by example in all these areas and through her transformational coaching, leadership training programs, and cultural transformation for organizations and encourages others to do the same.
 Sonia has helped thousands of people on their leadership journey to become the best version of themselves and in turn, inspire and bring out the best in others.

 Sonia is a founder and CEO of McDonald Inc., LeadershipHQ and Global Outstanding Leadership Awards and 2022 Courage Conference.
 For more than 25 years, Sonia has been on the front lines of leadership and she is beyond committed to her mission around building a world of great leaders.